 The Cimarron is the classic pyramid shelter reimagined, strengthened, and redefined.
-Carefully built from top quality, resilient silnylon the Cimarron is the one shelter for all your human powered backcountry needs.
-Capable of fitting four adults, and luxurious for two with lots of the gear and a wood stove, the Cimarron pitches fast and easy, sheds weather, and will be a reliable companion for many years.
+Carefully built from top quality, resilient 30 Denier Cordura Nylon, the Cimarron is the one shelter for all your human powered backcountry needs.
+Capable of fitting four adults, and luxurious for two with lots of gear and a wood stove, the Cimarron pitches fast and easy, sheds weather, and will be a reliable companion for many years.

 The Cimarron mountains are a group of rugged peaks in Southwestern Colorado, known for their terrific fall color, and exceptional trout fishing.
 The Cimarron river flows on the East side of the range into the Gunnison River which is famous for it's gold medal waters.
 Cimarron is also the Cheyenne word for "Wild" or "Wild One" and can also mean "Free Spirited".